Krysten Ritter: 2000s

-An audition Wilhelmina had placed her in for a Wendy's television commercial helped Ritter transition into acting.
-Her "outgoing and bubbly and funny" performance personality had entertained the casting people, she told Philadelphia Style.
-She won bit parts in films starting in 2001, and played a 1950s art history student in Mona Lisa Smile in 2003.
+Wilhelmina placed her in an audition for a Wendy's television commercial and it helped Ritter transition into acting.
+Her "outgoing and bubbly and funny" performance personality had entertained casting personnel, she told Philadelphia Style.
+She won bit parts in films starting in 2001 and played a 1950s art history student in Mona Lisa Smile in 2003.
 In 2006, she appeared in All This Intimacy, a two-act, Off-Broadway play by Rajiv Joseph, at the Second Stage Theatre.
 (Ritter later starred in the 2011 premiere of Zach Braff's play All New People, also at Second Stage, co-starring Anna Camp, David Wilson Barnes and Justin Bartha and directed by Peter DuBois.)